 Baking soda is also known as soda bicarbonate (sodium hydrogen carbonate, NaHCO).
 Since early times, baking soda has been used as baking powder, abrasive, deodorant, cleaner, and skin soother.
 It is the weakest alkali among sodium compounds.
 Baking soda is a skin softener and relaxant in the bath.

 Citric acid is one of the most widely used acids in the cosmetic industry; it is derived from citrus fruit by fermentation of crude sugars.
 It is used as a preservative to adjust acid-alkali balance, it removes dead skin cells; and removes and/or reduces oil.

 Kaolin Clay White: Good for soothing sensitive skin & acne.
 Like all other clays such as bentonite and rhassoul clay, kaolin clay also has detoxifying properties.
 It absorbs toxins from deep within the pores thereby clearing them out.

-Plant Based Emulsifier: Helps emulsify the oil so it does not sit on top of the water.
-It also helpls with some colors to avoid the dreaded bath ring.
+Plant Based Emulsifier: Helps emulsify the oil, so it does not sit on top of the water.
+It also helps with some colours to avoid the dreaded bath ring.

 Sweet Almond oil: Moisturizing or other liquid oil